gusg21/longmate/README.md

 # longmate

 Finds the longest possible mate for a given position (assuming there is a forced mate.)
-Please don't look at the code, I made this in a day as a stupid experiment.
+I made this in a few hours as a stupid experiment.